Rhinoplasty & Revision Rhinoplasty

 Risks and Side Effects

-Although rhinoplasty is a generally safe procedure, as with any surgery, there are potential risks involved.
-One of the most common risks associated with rhinoplasty is bleeding.
+Although rhinoplasty is a generally safe procedure, as with any surgery, there are potential risks.
+One of the most common risks is bleeding.
 While it is common to experience some bleeding during and immediately following surgery, excessive bleeding can be a concern.
-In rare cases, a blood clot may form, which can be dangerous and require additional medical attention.
+Other risks include the risks of infection, scarring, healing problems, continuing nasal breathing difficulty, and persistent deformities of the nose.

-If you’re considering rhinoplasty or septoplasty, booking a consultation with Dr. Fedok is definitely the right way to go.
-His extensive experience and training complement his personalized approach to rhinoplasty and septoplasty procedures.
-He tailors each procedure to meet his patient’s unique needs.
+Booking a consultation with Dr. Fedok is the right way to go if you are considering rhinoplasty.
+His extensive experience and training consistently deliver satisfactory before and after rhinoplasty results for patients throughout Foley, Daphne, Gulf Shores, and Fairhope.
+His procedures are tailored to meet each patient’s unique needs.
 Schedule your consultation today to learn more.

 Dr. Fedok photo